isomorphic-software/smartclient-docs/classes/Hilite.md

 ## Attr: Hilite.id

 ### Description
-Unique ID for this hilite definition.
+Unique id for this hilite definition.

 For hilites that include [Hilite.criteria](#attr-hilitecriteria) this is not required.

-If you are explicitly marking records for hiliting, set [DataBoundComponent.hiliteProperty](DataBoundComponent.md#attr-databoundcomponenthiliteproperty) on the record to this ID.
+If you are explicitly marking records for hiliting, set [DataBoundComponent.hiliteProperty](DataBoundComponent.md#attr-databoundcomponenthiliteproperty) on the record to this id.

-Note that the ID must be a valid JavaScript identifier, and in particular, setting the ID to a number is not supported.

 ### Groups